mathworks/jupyter-matlab-proxy/src/jupyter_matlab_kernel/README.md

     * Any variables or data created through the notebook manifests in the spawned MATLAB process.
     * This implies that all notebooks access the same MATLAB workspace, and users must keep this in mind when working with multiple notebooks.

-* If simulaneous execution requests are made from two notebooks, they are processed by MATLAB in a **first-in, first-out basis**.
+* If simultaneous execution requests are made from two notebooks, they are processed by MATLAB in a **first-in, first-out basis**.

 * Kernel interrupts can be used to interrupt the execution that is currently being processed by MATLAB.